 Caragana gerardiana, Upper Marsyangdi Valley, Annapurna, central Nepal.
 (Photo copyright © by Kaj Halberg)

-Common caper (Capparis spinosa) is provided with nasty thorns on its creeping stems, which can grow to 2 metres long.
+Common caper (Capparis spinosa) is provided with nasty thorns on its creeping stems, which can grow to a length of 2 m, or more.
 This species is distributed from southern Europe and North Africa across the Middle East to the Himalaya and Central Asia.
 Its leaves are lopped for fodder, while flower-buds and fruits are pickled or cooked as a vegetable.
 Medicinally, a paste of the root is applied to rheumatism, and juice of the root is used to expel intestinal worms.

-Common caper is very common in Ladakh, here photographed in front of Tsemo Gompa, a Buddhist monastery in Leh. – You may read about gompas and Tibetan Buddhism elsewhere on this website, see Religion: Buddhism.
+Common caper is very common in Ladakh, here photographed in front of Tsemo Gompa, a Buddhist monastery in Leh. – You may read about gompas on the page Religion: Buddhism.
 (Photos copyright © by Kaj Halberg)

 Honeysuckles (Lonicera) are a genus of c.
 180 species of shrubs or climbers of the honeysuckle family (Caprifoliaceae), native to the Northern Hemisphere.
 The generic name was given in honour of German botanist Adam Lonicer (1528-1586), while the name honeysuckle stems from the sweet nectar in the flowers of this genus.
 Some species are indeed fragrant, and several are cultivated as ornamentals.

-Pictures of other Central Asian honeysuckle species are found elsewhere on this website, see Plants: Mountain plants – Himalayan flora.
+Pictures of other Central Asian honeysuckle species are shown on the page Plants – Mountain plants: Himalayan flora.

 You may also read about the invasive Japanese honeysuckle (Lonicera japonica), see Nature: Invasive species.